EyalZvi/Test_And_Analyze_Packet_Switching_Algorithms/README.md

 # Results and Conclusions:

-**THE RESULTS OF ALL FOUR TOPOLOGIES ARE SHOWN I GRAPH FORM IN THE PPTX FILE**
+**THE RESULTS OF ALL FOUR TOPOLOGIES ARE SHOWN IN GRAPH FORM IN THE PPTX FILE**

 **According to our model and simulation results:**